Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 This customization is useful when read latencies for specific class types (such as hot data, current day stocks) need to be predictable upfront.

-### Lazy Load

-If no custom queries are defined, the "lazy load" approach is used and no data is loaded into the JVM heap upon restart.
-MemoryXtend saves only the indexes in RAM, and the rest of the objects are stored on disk.
-As read throughput increases from clients, most of the data eventually loads into the data grid RAM tier.
-This is a preferred approach when the volume of data persisted on flash memory exceeds what can fit into memory.

 **Example**

 In the example below we are loading `Stock` instances where the name=a1000 and `Trade` instances with id > 10000.